Jajjarcode/scala-interview/README.md

 def invoice : Future[Invoice] = ...
 for(c <- customer; i <- invoice) { // do stuff }
 ```
+* Given a Future, f, how would you perform an action if the future fails without blocking on the future.
+* Given a Future, f that returns A, and a function A => B how would you adapt that so that the caller can receive a B once the future completes.
 * If two threads use a shared map, what would happen if both threads are writing and reading to that map?
 * If the threads above synchronize on (this) would that make it thread safe?
 * How can you make it thread safe?